*** World War I First World War -- Belgium German atrocities

 German atrocities in Belgium

-Figure 1.--The British in their World War I propaganda exagerated German attrocities in Belgium, but it is a matter of historical record that there were numerous all to real atrocities committed after the German Army invaded neutral Belgium.
-And they included shooting civilian hostages.
+Figure 1.--The British in their World War I propaganda may have exaggerated German atrocities in Belgium, but it is a matter of historical record that there were numerous all to real atrocities committed after the German Army invaded neutral Belgium.
+The German Army left plenty in its wake for the British to work with.
+This included shooting civilian hostages.
 This drawing by Évariste Carpentier depicts the German execution of civilians in Blégny.
 This is a town in eastern Belgium near Liége.
 The 16th RI of the Imperial German Army only 2 days after launching the invasion reached Blégny (April 6).
 They shot 19 civilians and destroyed 40 houses, the first widely reported German atrocity--the beginning of what became known as the 'Rape of Belgium'.
 This was a well documented action because the Germans did it in front of a church while the people of the town watched.
-Even worse, however, was the German Army seized the civilan food supply.
+The Germans also burned historic libraries and cathedrals Even worse, however, was the German Army seized the civilian food supply.
 Had America not mounted a massive relief operation, the Belgians would have starved.

 Invasion (August 4, 1914)

 The German invaion of Belgium was tragically not the only outrage committed by the Germans.
-The Getmans in their drive through Belgium from a very early point commited serious attrocities against Belgian civilians.
-After the War, the British were charged with exagerating Ferman attrocities as a way of drawing America into the War.
-This was true, but it does not change the fact that the Germans committed very serious attrocities.
-Nothing like the behavior of the race obsessed NAZIs, but atricities that should not be lost to history and blackened the name of the German nation two decades before Hitler launched his bloody killing campaign.
+The Germans in their drive through Belgium from a very early point commited serious atrocities against Belgian civilians.
+After the War, the British were charged with exaggerating German atrociousness as a way of drawing America into the War.
+This was true, but it does not change the fact that the Germans committed very serious atrocities.
+Nothing like the behavior of the race obsessed NAZIs, but atrocities that should not be lost to history and blackened the name of the German nation two decades before Hitler launched his bloody killing campaign.
 This included the shooting of civilian hostages and the destruction of cultural treasures.
 This included Leuven University and its priceless library.
-It also included the destruction of churches and cathedrals at Visé, Diksmuide (Dixmude), Louvain, the Cathedral at Ypres, the Cathedral at Malines, and others.
-[Denry]
+It also included the destruction of churches and cathedrals at Visé, Diksmuide (Dixmude), Louvain, the Cathedral at Ypres, the Cathedral at Malines, and others. 【Denry】

-Germans soldiers invading Belgium committed numberous atrocities against the Belgian civilian population along their advance south through Belgium.
-[De Schaepdrijver] Often this was minor crimes such stealing food and property, even rape.
-These were the depredations of individual soldiers and not German policy. we do not know, however, to what extent Army commanders tried to maintain order and if any soldiers were arrested and pricedcuted for such acts.
+Germans soldiers invading Belgium committed numerous atrocities against the Belgian civilian population along their advance south through Belgium. 【De Schaepdrijver】 Often this was minor crimes such stealing food and property, even rape.
+These were the depredations of individual soldiers and not German policy. we do not know, however, to what extent Army commanders tried to maintain order and if any soldiers were arrested and prosecuted for such acts.
 There were, however, also killings, massacres of Belgian civilians.
-This mostly occurred in towns where the Germans accued the local population of fighting as Francs-Tireurs (guerillas) and attacking German soldiers.
-[Kramer, pp. 1-27.]
-The Germans summarily executed mostly men taken as hostages.
+This mostly occurred in towns where the Germans accused the local population of fighting as Francs-Tireurs (guerillas) and attacking German soldiers. 【Kramer, pp. 1-27.】 The Germans summarily executed mostly men taken as hostages.
 This was done on the orders of ranking German officers and was part of a policy approved by commanders.
 They also and several towns deliberately destroyed in a series of punitive actions.
-The actions of the German army during their offensive through Belgium and the months immediately following it has vecome known to gistory as 'The Rape of Belgium' (August-Novmber 1914).
-The extent of these actions hasbeen highly debated, but there is no doubt that the Germans committed what we would call war crimes.
+The actions of the German army during their offensive through Belgium and the months immediately following it has become known to history as 'The Rape of Belgium' (August-November 1914).
+The extent of these actions has been highly debated, but there is no doubt that the Germans committed what we would call war crimes.
 There is substantial evidence that the Germans killed some 6,500 civilians.
 One of the most serious actions occurred in Leuven.
-The Germans burbed the historic library of the town's university.
+The Germans burned the historic library of the town's university.
 It was no accidental incident, but an action ordered by German commanders.
-News of the atrocities wre widely reported in the international press, inclding america.
-Adding to the fact that the Germans invade Belgium, the Rape of Belgium serious affected the public perceotion of the German nation and its Army.
-These actions were widely exaggerated by the British press as war time propaganda, but the Germansave the British plenty of material to work with.
-German soldiurs in Brabant ordered nuns to strip naked using the pretext that they were spies.
-Many reports from Aarschot describe women being repeatedly victimised.
-Numerous accounts suggest that looting, murder, and rape were widespread.
-[Lipkes] It was nothing like the horrendous war crimes committed by the NAZIs in World war II, in fact individual German soldiers in World war II appear to have been better disciplined, albeit more murderous.
-While less deadly than the German actiins in World war II, they were undeniably serious.
-The press reports and other German actions generated tremendous sympathy for the Belgians.
-[Zuckerman, pp. 140-41.]
-The German managed to provide grist for British propaganda throughout the war and these reports would play an important role in bringing America into the War.
-As bad as the Rape of Belgium was, in paled ibto significance compared to the consequences of the Germany army seizing the civilian food suply.
+News of the atrocities were widely reported in the international press, including America.
+Adding to the fact that the Germans invade Belgium, the Rape of Belgium serious affected the public perception of the German nation and its Army.
+These actions were widely exaggerated by the British press as war time propaganda, but the Germans gave the British plenty of material to work with.
+German soldiers in Brabant ordered nuns to strip naked using the pretext that they were spies.
+Many reports from Aarschot describe women being repeatedly victimized.
+Numerous accounts suggest that looting, murder, and rape were widespread. 【Lipkes】 It was nothing like the horrendous war crimes committed by the NAZIs in World war II, in fact individual German soldiers in World War II appear to have been better disciplined, albeit more murderous.
+While less deadly than the German actions in World war II, they were undeniably serious.
+The press reports and other German actions generated tremendous sympathy for the Belgians. 【Zuckerman, pp. 140-41.】 The German managed to provide grist for British propaganda throughout the war and these reports would play an important role in bringing America into the War.
+As bad as the Rape of Belgium was, in paled into significance compared to the consequences of the Germany army seizing the civilian food supply.
 Without American food relief, several million Belgians would have starved.

 Specific War Crimes